OniAkuma96/Milestone-project---The-Church-of-Iron/README.md

 Users of this site will be members and non-members, who just want to work-out, and members who want to book a class.

 Non-members can check the equipment, opening hours/location and use the gym facilities upon paying an entry fee.
+Non-members can pay the entry fee in advance or pay for 10 enteries at a discounted price.
-Non-members can also see offers, read testimonials and potentially sign up for membership.
+Also non-members can see offers, read testimonials and potentially sign up for membership.
-The same can be said for members except they get free entry.
+The same can be said for members except they get free entry and priority if there's limited space.
-Members can also book classes from a range of classes, ranging from begginer to advanced.
+Members can also book classes from a range of classes, from begginer to advanced.
 These user-types will be enticed by our prices, impressed with our facilities/testimonials/classes, and will find all the info they need, logically laid out, to start using our gym.

-Info will be grouped into three pages, home, schedule and about.
-The homepage will feature offers for potential members, info on the equipment, and testimonials from existing members.
+Info will be grouped into four pages, home, schedule, about, and contact.
+The homepage will feature our prices, offers for potential members, and testimonials from existing members.
 Grouping these pieces of info will hopefully encourage non-members to sign up for membership.
 The schedule page will feature a timetable of the classes, a phone number to make a booking, and some info on the classes from the trainers who run them.
 Everything a member needs to book a class is on this page.
-The about page will feature all the info a user could want.
-It will go more in-depth about the equipment, location/opening hours and the classes.
+The about page will feature some info on the gym for those interested.
+It will go more in-depth about the opening hours, equipment, history and the classes.
+Finally the contact page will feature a map with the gym's location, a contact form for those who need to ask us something, and some links to our social media and what users will find there.

 The homepage will feature picutres of happy people exercising to convey the feeling that our gym is a nice place to exercise and the theme of the site will be blue and white for the same reason.